Our rating of the best tankless water heaters on the market is useless if you don’t know EXACTLY what size of a tankless unit you need for your house.

 You can check the actual flow rate for your temperature rise in the specifications of a model or in the review section on our main page.

-What size tankless water heater do you need to replace a 50-gallon water heater?
+What size tankless water heater do I need to replace a 50 gallon water heater?

 As it's been said, it all depends on your hot water demand and temperature rise.
 Personally I would recommend buying Rinnai RUR160iN if it fits your budget.